We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-The individually wrapped coil support system pushes back on areas with greater pressure, which could make it a good choice for side sleepers.
+The individually wrapped coil support system pushes back on areas of greater pressure, which could make it a good choice for side sleepers.

-However, a person who prefers a firm mattress may not find that the Nova Hybrid suits their needs.
+However, a person who prefers a firm mattress may find that the Nova Hybrid does not suit their needs.

 - the Sunset, which is soft

-- the Midnight, which is medium
+- the Midnight, which is medium-firm

 - the Twilight, which is firm